pnwamk/ponylang.github.io/content/discover/index.md

 ## Exception Safe

 There are no runtime exceptions.
-All exceptions have defined semantics, and they are <b>always</b> caught.
+All exceptions have defined semantics, and they are **always** caught.

 ## Data-race Free